im-manojbharadwaj/Machine-Learning/EDA Assignment/README.md

-# Day-2-ML-Challenge
+# Solution to Adult Data Set Assignment

-This is Day 2 Machine Learning Challenge.
+This is the solution file to the assignment provided for ML community.

-Use the repository to find the file which contains problem statements for todays challenge.
+Please refer this and feel free to fork, modify and use the code.

-If you have received the link to the repository, meaning today's learning phase has ended and you're here to test your knowledge.
+Any corrections please do let me know!

-Good Luck Solving Problems!
+Happy To Learn! :)